1. Why should I provide feedback on MyVoice?

 4. How often can I provide comments and feedback, and how do you filter the comments?

-- It is then reviewed by the MFS MyVoice Feedback Team, a small group of people who have first-hand experience of the military lifestyle.
-The team is made up of military family and serving military members as well as MFS staff.
+- It is then reviewed by the Military Family Service MyVoice Feedback Team, a small group of people who have first-hand experience of the military lifestyle.
+The team is made up of military family and serving military members as well as Military Family Services staff.

 - The feedback is categorized into key themes and recommendations and then directed to relevant partners, stakeholders and military leadership (e.g.: Chief of Military Personnel Command; Military Family Resource Centre Executive Directors; family associations or groups; Director General Health Services; etc.) to make them aware of the situation and the perspectives of families on particular issues.